-For each cluster in the Websky and ACT samples $\Delta y_c$ can be calculated using Equation~\ref{equ:dy0} and the locations and fluxes of any sources.
-As the Websky sample contains many sources below the sensitivity of the ACT sample we also applied the completeness function described in Section~\ref{sec:reduction} to the Websky sources and recalculated $\Delta y_c$.
+\explain{this was section heading 5.2.1} For each cluster in the Websky and ACT samples, $\Delta y_c$ can be calculated using Equation~\ref{equ:dy0} and the locations and fluxes of any sources.
+As the Websky sample contains many sources below the sensitivity of the ACT sample, we also applied the completeness function described in Section~\ref{sec:reduction} to the Websky sources and recalculated $\Delta y_c$.
 A comparison of these distributions is shown in Figure~\ref{fig:dy}.
 Note that this comparison only includes Websky radio sources, and not dusty ones.
-However, \citealt{OrlowskiScherer2021} found that the $y_c$ contamination by infra-red sources of ACT clusters is negligible as compared to that from radio sources.
-A similar result was found by \citet{bleem2023} in data from the South Pole Telescope.
+However, \citealt{OrlowskiScherer2021} found that contamination by infrared sources of ACT clusters is negligible as compared to that from radio sources.
+A similar result was found by \citet{bleem2023} in data from the SPT.

-First we examine the effects of sources in the centers of the clusters which reduce the measured $y_c$ and are responsible for the left side of Figure~\ref{fig:dy}.
-Once the Websky sample is adjusted to account for the survey limits of our sample then there is very good agreement between the two when the measured $y_c$ is between 0.8 and 1.0 times the true value.
-The Websky sample also predicts that 1.5\% of clusters should have a measured $y_c$ less than 0.75 times its true value.
+First, we examine the effects of sources in the centers of the clusters that reduce the measured $y_c$ and are responsible for the left side of Figure~\ref{fig:dy}.
+Once the Websky sample is adjusted to account for the survey limits of our sample, there is very good agreement between the two when the measured $y_c$ is between 0.8 and 1.0 times the true value.
+Although this may seem like a contradiction to the excess flux shown in the Websky sample between $0''$ and $52''$ in Figure~\ref{fig:flux_w_radius}, once the response to a point source and the excess flux in the M2-ACT sample between $52''$ and $104''$ is taken into account, the results are consistent.
+The Websky sample also predicts that 1.5\% of the clusters should have a measured $y_c$ less than 0.75 times its true value.
 No ACT clusters with sources strong and close enough to their centers to produce this large of an effect were observed.
-If the Websky survey distribution of such strong central sources were correct this would imply tSZ surveys will miss 1.5\% of clusters.
+If the Websky survey distribution of such strong central sources were correct, this would imply that tSZ surveys will miss 1.5\% of clusters.
 Without more data from a non-tSZ selected cluster sample it is not possible to confirm this number.
-For this reason, follow up observations of an X-ray selected cluster sample is planned.
+For this reason, follow-up observations of an X-ray-selected cluster sample are planned.